The Neonatal Nurse Practitioner Track is offered for the following programs:

 AND content in

-Applicants must have the equivalent of 2 years of recent full-time clinical practice experience as a RN in the care of critically ill neonates or infants with the majority of experience being in a level III or level IV NICU.
+Experience required must be the equivalent of 2 years of recent full-time clinical practice experience as an RN in the care of critically ill newborns or infants in intensive care inpatient settings for MSN NNP applicants, and 1 year for Post-MSN NNP Certificate applicants; experience must be obtained before a student begins the clinical courses.
+The majority of the clinical experience should be in a Level III and/or IV NICU.
+Students may enroll in preclinical courses while obtaining the necessary practice experience.

 We are now a part of State Authorization Reciprocity Agreement (SARA) which allows us to offer online programs to students in other SARA states.
 We are able to accept and enroll students into most of our online programs in 48 states, including Washington, DC.
 We highly recommend that you review this information prior to submitting your application.
 Please review the state regulatory map to verify the status of your state’s regulations.